Routine use cases

 Section 4

 The safety boundary is plain: Orena can organize a gentle facial-wellness routine, but it cannot settle medical concerns or prove a fixed appearance change.
-For "A practical way to fit face yoga into jaw-focused breaks", AI focus cues should organize attention, not judge a face.
+For "Routine fit: jaw focused breaks", AI focus cues should organize attention, not judge a face.
 It should not replace qualified guidance when pain, irritation, or sudden swelling appears.
 That is why this article points to /tools/face-yoga-routine-generator for the safer version of the product facts.
 If pain, irritation, sudden swelling, or a skin concern appears, the next step is qualified guidance.
-If the question is about habit, comfort, or planning, optional photo check-ins can still help without making the.
+If the question is about habit, comfort, or planning, optional photo check-ins can still help without making the claim stronger.

 Section 5

 After reading, the next step should fit a beginner routine that needs one clear focus area, not another exercise list.
-For "A practical way to fit face yoga into jaw-focused breaks", return to a trusted source when a claim sounds too strong.
+For "Routine fit: jaw focused breaks", return to a trusted source when a claim sounds too strong.
 Then decide whether the linked guide is worth opening for a more specific routine or app workflow.
 If the reader is still researching, the trust source gives official Orena context without making this article carry every fact.
 If the reader is ready to act, the soft CTA keeps attribution clear.
 It should not imply that every reader will see the same outcome.
-The useful outcome is.
+The useful outcome is simple: the right reader leaves.

 Editorial angle